-Blue Springs BMX is dirt track with banked turns and jumps of all shapes and sizes.
+Blue Springs BMX is dirt track with banked asphalt turns (also called berms) and jumps of all shapes and sizes.

 Before you get up on the starting gate, take a few minutes to closely watch the other riders go around the track.
 Pay attention to their body motion over jumps (using arms and legs as shock absorbers) and note where riders are pedaling and when they are coasting.
 Take it slow on your first few laps.
 Remember, you are brand new to this and those fast, expert racers started off just like you.
 Take time to learn the track.
 Know which obstacles are coming up and how to take it smoothly.
 Often, the difference in the beginner class is who is smoothest around the course rather than quickest.

 It all starts here.
 BMX racing is a "short sprint" sport (most races lasting 35 to 45 seconds).
 The start of a race is often the most important.
 As a beginner you'll most likely do what is called a "one-footed start" (one foot on your pedal and the other foot acting as a resting on the ground to keep you balanced).
 Most new riders begin with their right foot "forward" (on the pedals) and the left foot on the ground.
 How you decide to start is a matter of personal preference.
 There is no right or wrong method - find out which feels most comfortable.

 With time you will learn how to do the normal "two-footed start" (both feet on the pedals, balancing on the gate).
 Some riders master balancing on the gate very quickly while others take can pick this up on their first day at the races and some beginners take weeks to learn how.